Being parents, we all want our kids to do well and achieve their goals.

 Discover the power of mindfulness and help your child develop emotional intelligence, empathy, and resilience with Mindful Kids.

-5. How to Be a Friend: A Guide to Maing Friends and Keeping Them by Laurie Krasny Brown
+5. How to Be a Friend: A Guide to Making Friends and Keeping Them by Laurie Krasny Brown

-The book talks about how to approach others, how to communicate clearly, how to deal with conflicts, and how to show support and appreciation to friends.
+The book discusses ways to approach others, how to communicate clearly, how to deal with conflicts, and how to show support and appreciation to friends.

 Unleash the power of friendship and build meaningful relationships with the helpful tips in How to Be a Friend.